 In the largest addition to subclasses in 5th Edition, Xanathar’s Guide to Everything brings new offerings to each main class with 31 new subclass options.
-Some are updates or republished subclasses found in Sword Coast Adventurer’s Guide, such as the Mastermind archetype for the Rogue or the Way of the Sun Soul monastic tradition for the Monk.
+Some are updates or republished subclasses found in Sword Coast Adventurer’s Guide, such as the Mastermind archetype for the rogue or the Way of the Sun Soul monastic tradition for the monk.
 The subclasses are diverse and relevant across D&D settings and adventures, offering viable options when compared to their counterparts in the Player’s Handbook.
-Some are popular and well-known, such as the Hexblade Warlock; others are thematic and dynamic, such as the Way of the Kensei Monk; and even a few have underappreciated capacities, like the Scout Rogue.
+Some are popular and well-known, such as the Hexblade warlock; others are thematic and dynamic, such as the Way of the Kensei monk; and even a few have underappreciated capacities, like the Scout archetype for the rogue.
 There are not many subclasses that I would consider bad options, and several that have amazing and powerful potential, either on its own or through intentional and clever multiclassing.

 Beyond the new subclasses, there is an expanded section focused on character origins and tables.
 These are clearly presented as “ideas, not rules” for players looking to draw inspiration for creating their characters, rather than creating them from scratch on their own.
 There are four main sections, breaking down key aspects of a character prior to them entering or joining in an adventure, presented in tables from which to choose from or to roll on for a result.
 There are Origins, focusing on who you are and where you’re from, looking at a character’s family and where they grew up.
 Next is Personal Decisions, exploring how you chose or came to have your particular background and class, along with relevant details for both.
 Following that is Life Events, where a memorable happening has had a profound effect on your life.
 Lastly are the Supplemental Tables, some of which are referenced in earlier sections (such as rolling for or choosing a Tragedy from the Life Events section) or to add significant people to your character’s past, such as a close friend or mentor.
 All these details serve to flesh out the backstory for a character, making them more than just a combined background and class, giving them depth and nuance and hopefully more interesting significance in light of the larger game.